raspberrypilearning/s1-starter-cc/en/step_1.md

 ## Starter

 There are 3 sections in the Starter:
-1. Pre-Module Survey,
+1. Pre-Module Survey
-2. Skills Animation; and
+2. Skills Animation
-3. Skills Sorting Game.
+3. Skills Sorting Game

-Please make sure you complete all of the activities.
-Please tick them off as you complete them.
+Please make sure you complete all of the activities and tick them off as you complete them.

 ### Pre-Module Survey